ZupIT/beagle-docs/content/en/Get Started/Using Beagle/WEB/Angular.md

 ```

 {{% alert color="info" %}}
-The Beagle's library comes with many pre-defined components ready to be used in their project.
+Beagle's library comes with many pre-defined components ready to be used in their project.

-The code above creates a JSON with two os these components: container e text.
+The code above creates a JSON with two of these components: container and text.
 {{% /alert %}}

-After you have created your JSON, open the generated file `beagle.module.ts` in the previous step and add as a baseUrl the path: http://localhost:4200/assets
+After you have created your JSON, open the generated file `beagle.module.ts` in the previous step and add as a baseUrl to the path: http://localhost:4200/assets

 ```text
 import { BeagleModule } from '@zup-it/beagle-angular'